 This was our next stop where, despite being fairly early in the evening (the locals never really get going until late), most seats in the square were already taken.
 We had three tapas here – my favourite payoyo cheese, smoked tuna, and, Mark’s choice, the cola de toro (bull’s tail).

 La Antigua Bodeguita, Plaza del Salvador 6, Seville

 This was our lunch stop after a morning spent wandering round the Alcazar and we found a perfect spot at a table under the orange trees against the walls of the Alcazar itself.

 Dish of the day from here was the gambas al ajillo (prawns in oil and garlic).
 We also had the local delicacy espinacas con garbanzos (a spinach and chickpea stew), plus plates of adobito frito (marinated fried fish) and atun a la plancha (grilled tuna) all washed down with an ice cold beer (or two).

-After a morning strolling round Plaza de Espana we stopped for a pre-siesta lunch in the tiny Bodega San Jose – a simple plate of prawns with a sprinkling of sea salt plus anchovies in vinegar sitting in the sun was idyllic.
+After a morning strolling round Plaza de Espana we stopped for a pre-siesta lunch in this tiny bar – a simple plate of prawns with a sprinkling of sea salt plus anchovies in vinegar sitting in the sun was idyllic.